ShahrukhAhmed89/Form-Calendar-Input/README.md

 # Calendar Form for Date Input

+Use this tool to build date-selector for your form-inputs.

-With this calendar, we use the benefits of `CSS Grid` to create calendar layout.
+With this calendar, we use the benefits of `CSS Grid` to create calendar layouts.

 To use this calendar, enclose a `Text input` inside a container `div`.
 ```